Rafael Devers Player Props: Red Sox vs. Reds

-Rafael Devers, with a slugging percentage of .357 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox versus the Cincinnati Reds, with Luke Weaver on the mound, May 31 at 7:10 PM ET.
+Rafael Devers, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Hunter Greene on the mound, June 1 at 7:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with two RBI) against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Rafael Devers Game Info & Props vs. the Reds